 Thus, the texts on Madhyamaka philosophy state that the root of all disturbing emotions and attachment is grasping for truly established existence, in the sense that this grasping brings about these mental disturbances and supports and sustains them.
 Thus, the naive unawareness that grasps for the existence of things to be truly established by their own self-natures is the basic source of all our sufferings.
 Based on this grasping at truly established existence, we develop all kinds of disturbing emotions and attitudes, based on which we act destructively and build up a great deal of negative karmic force.

-In his Supplement to (Nagarjuna’s “Root Verses on) the Middle Way” (dBu-ma-la ‘jug-pa, Skt.
+In his Engaging in the Middle Way (dBu-ma-la ‘jug-pa, Skt.
 Madhyamakavatara), the great Indian pandit Chandrakirti wrote that first there is grasping for the truly established existence of the self, to “me,” and becoming attached to that “me.”
 This is then followed by grasping for the truly established existence of things and becoming attached to them as “mine” and to “me, as the possessor of them.”

 In other words, at first there seems to be a very solid, independently existing “me” that is very big – bigger than anything else – establishing its own existence by its own power.
 This is the basis.
 From this, comes the false appearance of other objects and persons as if their existence as well were established from their own sides.
 Based on that, comes the appearance of the existence of a “me,” truly established as the possessor of them as “mine.”
 Then, because of our taking the side of that “me,” comes the appearance of “the other,” truly established as existing from his or her own side, for instance as “my” enemy.
 Toward “me,” “me, the possessor of things,” and “things as ‘mine,’” attachment arises.
 Toward him or her, we feel distance and anger.
 Then jealousy and all such competitive feelings arise.
 Thus, ultimately, the problem is this feeling of “me” – not the mere “me,” but the false “me” with which we become obsessed.
 This gives rise to thinking with anger and irritation, along with speaking harsh words, and the various physical actions based on aversion and hatred.
 All these destructive actions of body, speech and mind build up negative karma force.